IRIS-LAB/iris-back/README.md

 ### Before
 Please note that iris-back is built on top of [NestJS](https://nestjs.com/) and [TypeORM](https://typeorm.io/#/).

-Before starting to use iris-back, you should read the official documentation of theses frameworks.
+Before starting to use iris-back, you should read the official documentations of these frameworks.

 ### Application bootstrap
 To use iris-back in your NestJS application you should :